kubernetes/website/content/en/docs/contribute/participating.md

 Anyone can do the following:

 - Open a GitHub issue against any part of Kubernetes, including documentation.
-- Provide non-binding feedback on a pull request
+- Provide non-binding feedback on a pull request/
-- Bring up ideas for improvement on [Slack](http://slack.k8s.io/) or the [SIG docs mailing list](https://groups.google.com/forum/#!forum/kubernetes-sig-docs)
+- Bring up ideas for improvement on [Slack](http://slack.k8s.io/) or the [SIG docs mailing list](https://groups.google.com/forum/#!forum/kubernetes-sig-docs).
-- Use the `/lgtm` Prow command (short for "looks good to me") to show your approval of changes in a pull request.
+- Use the `/lgtm` Prow command (short for "looks good to me") to recommend the changes in a pull request for merging.
   {{< note >}}
   If you are not a member of the Kubernetes organization, using `/lgtm` has no effect on automated systems.
   {{< /note >}}